hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 [500]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500
 [504]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504

 ## Creating a Backup

 `POST /_backup/api/v1/backup`

 To initiate a backup, make a POST request to the backup endpoint on a running Terraform Enterprise installation.

-The response to this request will be a binary blob containing all of your Terraform Enterprise data.
+The response to this request will be an encrypted binary blob containing all of your Terraform Enterprise data.
 When using this endpoint, please:

-- Remember to specify an output file for the backup blob.
+- Remember to specify an output file for the encrypted backup blob.
 - Be prepared to download and store many gigabytes of data to the filesystem of whichever machine the request is sent from.
 For best performance and to avoid disconnections, we recommend sending this request from a server colocated with the Terraform Enterprise installation rather than from a workstation.
-- Treat this backup blob as sensitive data and ensure it is stored securely.
+- Treat this encrypted backup blob as sensitive data and ensure it is stored securely.
+- Remember the password that was used to encrypt this backup blob.

 Status  | Response           | Reason
 --------|--------------------|------------------------------